 Absences and late arrivals are closely monitored by the school and the school system.
 In order to learn what is being taught, our students need to be here and be here on time.
 The start of the school day is 8:50 am.
 If your child is absent or tardy 3 or more days in a month, you will receive a letter from the principal.

 If your child is going to be out for any reason, please contact our main office at 301-320-6506.

 MCPS regulations require that lost or damaged property, including textbooks, library books and reference books, be paid for according to the item value at the time of the loss or damage.
 Labor costs for repairs also may be assessed.

 A Student’s Guide to Rights and Responsibilities is an overview of the rights and responsibilities students enjoy in MCPS and a summary of the laws and regulations that affect students.

-The MCPS Code of Conduct is a new publication for the 2014-2015 school year.
+The MCPS Code of Conduct is a publication for the 2019-2020 school year.
 The Code of Conduct provides an overview of discipline procedures and protocols and the range of consequences students could face for violating various policies, regulations, and rules.
 The guide also discusses the MCPS philosophy to discipline and defines the various disciplinary responses.